jprjr/musl-cross-make/README.md

 - Automatic download of source packages, including GCC prerequisites (GMP, MPC, MPFR), using https and checking hashes.

-- Automatic patching with canonical musl support patches and patches which provide bug fixes and features musl depends on for some arch targets.

 Usage
 -----

 The build system can be configured by providing a `config.mak` file in the top-level directory.
-The only mandatory variable is `TARGET`, which should contain a gcc target tuple (such as `i486-linux-musl`), but many more options are available.
+The only mandatory variable is `TARGET`, which should contain a gcc target tuple (such as `i686-w64-mingw32`), but many more options are available.
 See the provided `config.mak.dist` and `presets/*` for examples.